shvedt/mridu-manda/README.md

 - Shows temperature and humidity

-## Version 0.4
+## Note

-- Added directory structure
-- Added weather description
+Please manually add your api key from OpenWeatherMap as a environment variable with the variable name `api_key`

-## Version 0.3
+## Version 0.5 -- Latest Release

-- Changed weather display
-- Added minimum and maximum temperature
+- Added Changelog
-- Now it shows the desired city along with country
+- Updated Readme